-Not as unique as a fingerprint, but rare and genetic diseases are uncommon to most doctors and, as a whole, represent a large medical challenge.
+While not as unique as a unicorn, rare and genetic diseases are uncommon to most doctors and, as a whole, represent a large medical challenge.
 Combine this with the lack of financial or market incentives to treat or cure rare diseases, and you have a serious public health problem.

 Here are a few statistics and facts to illustrate the breadth of the rare disease problem worldwide.